wpilibsuite/frc-docs/source/docs/software/pathplanning/system-identification/analyzing-data.rst

 Running Feedforward Analysis
 ----------------------------

+.. note:: For information on what the calculated feedback gains mean, see :ref:`docs/software/advanced-controls/introduction/introduction-to-feedforward:The Permanent-Magnet DC Motor Feedforward Equation`.
+For information on using the calculated feedback gains in code, see :ref:`feedforward control <docs/software/advanced-controls/controllers/feedforward:Feedforward Control in WPILib>`.

 Click the dropdown arrow on the :guilabel:`Feedforward` Section.

 .. note:: If you would like to change units, you will have to press the :guilabel:`Override Units` button and fill out the information on the popup.